Feb. 4, 2016

 The endstops are how the printer knows where it is.
 They are little switches that get pushed whenever an axis moves to the end.
 This is how the printer finds it’s starting point before printing.
 Most printers use mechanical switches, but some are known to use optical sensors.

 Many printers have some kind of a system for automatically making sure that the bed is level with the nozzle.
 Some do not, though, and must be calibrated by hand.
-MatterControl also has the ability to account for unlevelness in software.
-For more information, see our wiki article on bed leveling.
+MatterControl also has the ability to compensate for unlevel print beds with software.
+For more information, see our expanded article here.

 Get The Latest From MatterHackers